sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

   - They can also tell you precisely which exploit was used.
 <br>
 - **Disadvantages**
   - They can detect malicious activities those are available only on the defined database.
-The are still prone to new attacks.
+They are still prone to new attacks.
   - There will be a performance hit as the signatures in the database keep growing.

 ### 144. What are the advantages and disadvantages of Anomaly based IDS?
 - **Advantages**
   - They are very effective against 0-day attacks sometimes.
-Say an exploit causes severe consumption of CPU resources, this IDS definitely kicks in and preventing that from happening further as this was an intentional behaviour of that particular program.
+Say an exploit causes severe consumption of CPU resources, this IDS kicks in and preventing that from happening further as this was an intentional behavior of that program.
   - They can also detect fuzzing techniques.
-A particular field is not expected to have more than 10 characters, when a large packet is sent the IDS gets kicked in.
+A field is not expected to have more than 10 characters, when a large packet is sent the IDS gets kicked in.
 <br>
 - **Disadvantages**
   - Throws a lot of _**false-positives**_ on a dynamic environment. (_where the activities of the assets keep changing, the profiling becomes a tough job for the IDS_).